-Collaboration revenues have been generated exclusively from our collaboration arrangement with Becton, Dickinson and Company, or BD.
+Collaboration revenues were also generated from our collaboration agreement with Becton, Dickinson and Company, or BD.
 In September 2010, we entered into a worldwide exclusive license and collaboration agreement with BD for the joint development and worldwide commercialization of certain induced pluripotent stem cell, or iPSC, tools and technologies for use in drug discovery and development.
 The license and collaboration agreement was assigned by BD to Corning Incorporated in October 2012.
-In connection with the agreement, we received an upfront, nonrefundable license payment, and received research funding for the conduct of joint development activities during the three-year period ended September 30, 2013.
+In connection with the agreement, we received an upfront, non-refundable license payment, and received research funding for the conduct of joint development activities during the three-year period ended September 30, 2013.
 We are eligible to receive certain commercialization milestones and royalties on the sale of iPSC reagent products.
-We do not anticipate generating any significant revenues under the arrangement with BD in the future.
+We do not anticipate generating any significant revenues under the agreement with BD in the future.